 Where some might get confused is in the difference between a mezzanine and an equipment platform.
 IBC defines equipment platform as an unoccupied, elevated platform used exclusively for mechanical systems or industrial process equipment, including the associated elevated walkways, stairways, alternating tread devices and ladders necessary to access the platform.

-Unlike a mezzanine, an equipment platform is not considered a portion of the floor below and stairways, alternating tread devices and ladders providing access to an equipment platform shall not serve as a part of the means of egressfrom the building.
+Unlike a mezzanine, an equipment platform is not considered a portion of the floor below and the stairways, alternating tread devices and ladders providing access to an equipment platform shall not serve as a part of the means of egress from the building.
 So stairways to equipment platforms will typically need to comply only with the OSHA stair requirements.

 The first question to ask is always what is the use of the structure?
-If it is strictly for equipment or mechanical systems, then it is likely an equipment platform.
+If it is strictly for equipment or mechanical systems, then it is likely an equipment platform or a catwalk and must comply with the OSHA catwalk requirements.
 If any other use, it is a mezzanine that must have IBC compliant industrial stairs to access.
-These stairs are pictured below.
+IBC industrial stairs are pictured below.

 For an equipment platform, OSHA 1910.25(b)(8) states that spiral, ship, or alternating tread-type stairs are used only when the employer can demonstrate that it is not feasible to provide standard stairs.
 Having a space limitation is an allowable demonstration of feasibility for these devices.

 IBC allows use of alternating tread stairs and spiral stairs for certain types of mezzanines.
 The below table outlines the allowable use of each device for accessing mezzanines.